Little Rock, Oklahoma

 Little Rock is an unincorporated community and census-designated place (CDP) in Mayes County, Oklahoma, United States.
-It was first listed as a CDP prior to the 2020 census.
+It was first listed as a CDP for the 2020 census, with a population of 197.

 The CDP is in southeastern Mayes County, bordered to the east by Rose and to the south by Snake Creek.
 U.S. Route 412, the Cherokee Turnpike, passes through the community, with access from Exit 6 at Locust Grove, 6 mi to the southwest, and from Exit 17 between Rose and Leach, the same distance to the east.

+According to the U.S. Census Bureau, the Little Rock CDP has an area of 7.03 sqmi, of which 7.01 sqmi are land and 0.02 sqmi, or 0.27%, are water.
 Snake Creek, a southwest-flowing tributary of the Neosho River, forms the southern boundary of the CDP.

 Demographics

+Education

+It is in the Locust Grove Public Schools school district.